richard-scryber/scryber.core/docs/index.rst

 .. code-block:: csharp

     //add the namespaces
-    //using Scryber.Components;
+    using Scryber.Components;
-    //using Scryber.Components.Mvc;
+    using Scryber.Components.Mvc;
-    //using Microsoft.AspNetCore.Mvc;
+    using Microsoft.AspNetCore.Mvc;

     public class HomeController : Controller
     {